japer-technology/github-intelligence-emergency/README.md

   </picture>
 </p>

-> The 007 to ensure agent compliance
+> A 007 elite agent entrusted with absolute authority over all AI agents, for true control belongs to the one who can destroy a thing.

 ## 🔴 Instructions